Filling the Gaps: A Multiple Imputation Approach to Estimating Aging Curves in Baseball: Application: MLB Data

 \section{Application: MLB Data}

 }

-Lastly, we apply the multilevel multiple imputation model to estimate the average OPS aging curve for MLB players.
+Lastly, we apply the previously mentioned multilevel multiple imputation model to estimate the average OPS aging curve for MLB players.
 For this investigation, besides the data pre-processing tasks mentioned in Section \ref{sec:data}, our sample is limited to all players who made their major league debut no sooner than 1985, resulting in a total of 2323 players.
-To perform imputation, we pass in the parameters similar to our simulation study (\(m=5\) with 30 iterations for each imputation).
+To perform imputation, we pass in the same parameters to our simulation study (\(m=5\) with 30 iterations for each imputation).

 Figure \ref{fig:mlb-imp} shows the OPS aging curves for MLB players estimated with and without imputation.
-The plot illustrates a similar result as from simulation, as the combined imputed curve is lower than the curve obtained when ignoring the missing data.
-It is clear that the aging effect is overestimated without considering the unobserved player-seasons that are observable.
+The plot illustrates a similar result as our simulations as the combined curve based on imputations is lower than the curve obtained when ignoring the missing data.
+The peak age after imputation occurs much earlier (26 years old) compared to the peak age when player dropout is not accounted for (30 years old).
+It is clear that the aging effect is overestimated without considering the unobserved player-seasons.
 In other words, the actual performance declines with age more rapidly than estimates based on only the observed data.

 \hypertarget{sec:discuss}{